JarrodKane/loup/README.md

 - Had to run `npm i --save-dev @types/styled-components` to fix an issue with ts
 - I did look into material-ui breifly because I was thinking of using it mainly so that I would not have to define my own color palette `https://material-ui.com/customization/color/`, I did not go with it because I wanted to focus on the main work first
 - I statrted off building a really simple template component that'll hold what ever is passed to it
-- Once the basic component was made, I went to create a card to be held in there
+- Once the basic component was made, you could copy that out since it contained the index and style files.
 - I also created a page for recipies
 - I then decided at the 1 hour mark to take a break for lunch, and push to the repo
 - Normally I would create feature branches but that seemed a bit exsessive for this